The Weeknd: 2015–2016: Beauty Behind the Madness

 On May 27, 2015, Tesfaye released the second single from Beauty Behind the Madness, "The Hills".
-The single debuted at number twenty on the Billboard Hot 100, and peaked at number one, becoming Tesfaye's second number-one single, following "Can't Feel My Face", which had reached the number one position before it.
-In June 2019, "The Hills" was certified diamond by the RIAA, marking Tesfaye's first diamond-certified record.
+The single debuted at number twenty on the Billboard Hot 100, and peaked at number one, becoming Tesfaye's second number-one single, following "Can't Feel My Face", which had reached the number one position before it, and by four years, was certified diamond by the RIAA, marking Tesfaye's first diamond-certified record.
 In June 2015, after winning the Centric Award at the BET Awards, Tesfaye performed "Earned It" with Alicia Keys.
 On June 8, he released the song "Can't Feel My Face" as the album's third single.
 The track was previously leaked in May, but was released as a single following a performance by Tesfaye at the Apple Worldwide Developers Conference.
 The single debuted at number twenty-four on the Billboard Hot 100, and peaked at number one, making it Tesfaye's third top 10 hit and his first number-one song in the United States.
 The song was nominated for Record of the Year and Best Pop Solo Performance at the 58th Annual Grammy Awards.

-He occupied all three slots on Billboard's Hot R&B/Hip-Hop Songs chart simultaneously with the aforementioned singles, becoming the first artist in history to accomplish this.
+Tesfaye occupied all three slots on Billboard's Hot R&B/Hip-Hop Songs chart simultaneously with the aforementioned singles, becoming the first artist in history to accomplish this.
 He was also unveiled as one of the musical faces of the streaming service Apple Music, alongside Drake.
 During the 2015 MTV Video Music Awards, Apple debuted a two-part promotional commercial featuring Tesfaye, which had a guest appearance from John Travolta.
 In July, Tesfaye headlined the inaugural FVDED in the Park festival in Surrey, British Columbia.
 On June 29, Tesfaye was featured on Meek Mill's second studio album Dreams Worth More Than Money (2015), on the track "Pullin' Up".